-The IIENetwork offers our members the opportunity to connect with each other, stay up-to-date on critical topics, and share expertise and experiences as current events continue to impact international education.
-We hope you’ll join us for one or more of these initiatives, which a benefit of your IIENetwork membership.
-Alongside conducting the most up to date research on how the world of international education is responding to the COVID-19 crisis, we have developed two new engagement tools to create space for members to share information, what is working, and challenges they face.
-We will continue to announce new topics and content in future.
+The IIENetwork offers our members the opportunity to connect with IIE's experts, international education leaders, and fellow members, to stay up-to-date on critical topics, and to share experiences as current events continue to impact international education.
+We hope you’ll join us for any of these initiatives, which is one of many benefits for IIENetwork members.
+Alongside conducting the most up to date research on how the world of international education is responding to the COVID-19 crisis, we have developed the following engagement tools to create space for members to share information, what is working, and challenges they face, with video recordings available as resources for our members.
+We will continue to announce new topics and content in the future.

 September 23, 2021, 10:00 AM ET: Project Atlas

 The Project Atlas Roundtable will feature a conversation between leading hosts of international students from around the world.
 Panelists will offer insight into international mobility trends in their country alongside shifting trends within their world region due to the COVID-19 pandemic.
 They will share information on the current state of international educational exchange in their country and highlight how higher education institutions are supporting international students during this time.

 - Marina Larrea, Ministry of Education, Argentina

 - Benedikt Brisch, Director DAAD North America, Director DWIH - German Center for Research and Innovation New York, German Academic Exchange Service